 Newegg’ approach, however, presents two main problems:

-• There is no copy that asks visitors for immediate action.
+- No copy asks visitors for immediate action

 The category page from Tigerdirect.com, a competitor of Newegg, does a better job:

-• The discounted pricing is clear with the use of the red color.
+- The discounted pricing is apparent with the use of the red color.

 Could you think of ways to improve the copy of TigerDirect?

-Urgency-based incentives rely on time limitations to encourage or incentivize visitors’ action right away.
-In this case, you set a deadline and you offer an incentive to visitors to act before the deadline.
+Urgency-based incentives rely on time limitations to encourage visitors’ action right away.
+In this case, you set a deadline, and you offer an incentive to visitors to act before the deadline.

 PubCon is a must-attend conference for online marketing professionals.
 Just like other conferences, there is an early bird discount for early registration.
 Unfortunately, the registration page does not emphasize the discount and the time limitation: